k11o/k11o.github.io/README.md

 ### Skills
 * Web application by Python,Django
 * Server settings for web server and deploy web application
-* Design SOHO Office Network and construct VPN to Datacenter or so on
+* Design and construct SOHO office network

 ### Experienced work
 * Create Django application by 2 or 3 members